Apollo (Fireboy DML album)

 Apollo (stylized in all caps) is the second studio album by Nigerian singer and songwriter Fireboy DML.
 It was released on 20 August 2020 by YBNL Nation and distributed by Empire Distribution.
 The album featured guest appearances from Olamide, Wande Coal and D Smoke.
 Fireboy enlisted production from Pheelz, Type A, IamBeatz and P.Priime.
 The album is a follow-up to his debut, Laughter, Tears and Goosebumps (2019).

 Background

-In an interview with OkayAfrica, Fireboy DML shared some insightful details about the creation of Apollo.
-He mentioned that the COVID-19 lockdown didn't negatively impact his creative process.
-In fact, he stated, "It helped me be more productive, speeding my recording process.
-Apart from being unable to perform, it's been fun as I'm typically an introvert."

-Fireboy explained that after the release of Laughter, Tears and Goosebumps, he took a hiatus to focus on his next project, eventually leading to Apollo.
-Unlike his debut album, which was more spontaneous, Apollo reflected a more deliberate and introspective phase in his career.
-Fireboy described his mindset during the creation of Apollo as being in "god-mode," referencing the album's title, which is named after the Greek god of music and poetry.
-He said, "Apollo is a Greek god of music and poetry, which summarizes my persona and how I perceive myself."
+In an interview with OkayAfrica, Fireboy DML said he took a break after the release of Laughter, Tears and Goosebumps (2019) to work on a follow-up project, which later became Apollo.
+He said that the COVID-19 lockdown period did not disrupt his work even though it prevented live performances.
+He also stated that the album’s title was drawn from the Greek god Apollo, which he said reflects how he views his artistic identity.

 Singles

 The album's lead single "New York City Girl" was released on 22 June 2020 alongside a Clarence Peters-directed music video.
 The song was produced by Type A. The second single, "Eli" was released on 27 July 2020 and was produced by Pheelz.
 The third single, "Tattoo" was released just a week before the album's release on 12 August 2020 alongside its music video which was also directed by Peters.
 The song was produced by Type A. The Pheelz-produced track "Champion" featuring D Smoke was released as Apollos fourth single.
 Its accompanying music video was directed by TG Omori.